defstudio/pest-plugin-laravel-expectations/README.md

 ### `toBeEloquentCollection()`

-Asserts that the value is an instance of \Illuminate\Database\Eloquent\Collection
+Assert that the value is an instance of \Illuminate\Database\Eloquent\Collection

 ```php
 expect(User::all())->toBeCollection();